 Before even beginning the process, wash your hands for 20+ seconds with soap & warm water… a couple second rinse will not cut it!
 Only use freshly cleaned countertops, cutting boards, and utensils as well.
 Branch Basics is a great brand to ensure your hands and environment are clean.

 A 2017 study has shown that soaking produce in baking soda (sodium bicarbonate) is a great way to remove pesticide residue on the surface (even more so than with bleach).
 White vinegar can also help to reduce bacterial contamination, according to Colorado State University.
 Since water alone can remove about 98% of bacteria on the surface, it’s essential to rinse all fruits & vegetables before use.
-The baking soda & vinegar can help to dislodge dirt & debris.
+The baking soda & vinegar can help to dislodge dirt & debris, but using baking soda and vinegar together can neutralize the acid & base.

 Clean water can remove ~98% of surface bacteria.